-Tender of conditional pardon. [§ 26.2 of 1965.]
+Tender of conditional pardon.
+[14, 20 of 1994] [26, 2 of 1965]

-Bribery Commissioner may determine.
-81. (I) At any time before the conclusion of the trial of a person charged with bribery, the Attorney-General in consultation with the Bribery Commissioner may, with the view of obtaining at the trial the evidence of any person supposed to have been directly or indirectly concerned in or privy to the offence, tender, or by writing under his hand authorize any Magistrate named by him to tender, a pardon to such person on condition of his making a full and true disclosure of the whole of the circumstances within his knowledge relating to the offence and to every other person concerned whether as principal or as abettor in the commission thereof.

-(2) The Magistrate shall record in the manner prescribed by the Code of Criminal Procedure Act the evidence on oath of every person accepting a pardon under subsection (1) and transmit the record to the Attorney-General,
+- 81.(1) At any time before the conclusion of the trial of a person charged with bribery, the Attorney-General in consultation with the Commission may, with the view of obtaining at the trial the evidence of any person supposed to have been directly or indirectly concerned in or privy to the offence, tender, or by writing under his hand authorize any Magistrate named by him to tender, a pardon to such person on condition of his making a full and true disclosure of the whole of the circumstances within his knowledge relating to the offence and to every other person concerned whether as principal or as abettor in the commission thereof. - (2) The Magistrate shall record in the manner prescribed by the Code of Criminal Procedure Act, No. 15 of 1979 the evidence on oath of every person accepting a pardon under subsection (1) and transmit the record to the Commission.

-Presumption as lo receipt of letter or telegram.
+receipt of letter or telegram.

-82. Where any summons, notice. direction, decision or other matter is sent or communicated to any person by registered letter or telegram, then, upon the production of the receipt issued by the post office for such letter or telegram, it shall be presumed that such letter or telegram was received by the addressee, unless such letter or telegram is returned undelivered.
+Presumption as to 82.
+Where any summons, notice, direction, decision or other matter is sent or communicated to any person by registered letter or telegram, then, upon the production of the receipt issued by the post office for such letter or telegram, it shall be presumed that such letter or telegram was received by the addressee, unless such letter or telegram is returned undelivered.